UnitVectorY-Labs/uvy-labs-guide/docs/_bestpractices/customproperties.md

 - `go` is use for Go projects
 - `OpenTofu` is used for Tofu modules
 - `Python` is used for Python projects
+- `HTML` is used for pure static web content

 ## Project Type